 FILM420 French Cinema: A Cultural Approach (3 Credits)

 A study of French culture, civilization, and literature through the medium of film.
-Taught in English.Also offered as: FREN480.
+Taught in English.Cross-listed with FREN480.

 FILM421 Francophone African Film (3 Credits)

-Imaginary and Memory in the Reality of Francophone African Film from 1960-present.
-Taught in English.Also offered as: FREN421.
+Imaginary and Memory in the reality of Francophone African Film from 1960-present.
+Taught in English.Cross-listed with FREN421.

 FILM423 Women and French Cinema (3 Credits)

 Cultural identity, social boundaries and gender roles in French film as well as introduction to film textual analysis and diverse film theories (semiotics, film and psychoanalysis, feminist film theory, structuralism, narratology, spectatorship and cultural studies).
-Taught in French.Also offered as: FREN423.
+Taught in French.Cross-listed with FREN423.

 FILM426 Modern Chinese Film and Visual Culture (3 Credits)

-Modern Chinese culture, society, and history studied through examples of art, film, and visual culture.Also offered as: ARTH484.
+Modern Chinese culture, society, and history studied through examples of art, film, and visual culture.Cross-listed with ARTH484.